FOR IMMEDIATE RELEASE

 The Lovie Awards, presented by the International Academy of Digital Arts and Sciences (IADAS), is the most prestigious honor in Europe for excellence across websites, online advertising, internet video, mobile sites, apps & podcasts, and social.
 IADAS, which selects the Lovie Award Winners, is comprised of Internet industry experts including Musician Imogen Heap, Dan Howell (danisnotonfire), Actor/Writer Stephen Fry, Vic Hayes (“‘Father of Wi-Fi”), Robin Chase (Founder, Buzzcar), Alexander Ljung, Founder & CEO of Soundcloud and Corinne Vigreux (Co-Founder, TomTom).

 “Turn Off the Lights has excelled in its category, showing fantastic prowess in digital innovation and creativity,” said Nicolas Roope, Executive Chair of IADAS.
 “This award is a testament to the skill, ingenuity and vision of its creators.”

 As a Finalist, Turn Off the Lights is eligible to win a People’s Lovie Award, which is voted online by fans across the globe.
 From now through 5 October, Turn Off the Lights fans can cast votes at peopleslovie.eu.

-All Winners will be honoured at the 7th Annual Lovie Awards ceremony at Picturehouse Central in London on 16 November 2017, where they will have an opportunity to deliver a “Declaration of Lovie” acceptance speech.
+All-Winners will be honored at the 7th Annual Lovie Awards ceremony at Picturehouse Central in London on 16 November 2017, where they will have an opportunity to deliver a “Declaration of Lovie” acceptance speech.
 A full list of The Lovie Awards Finalists can be found at peopleslovie.eu.

 About Turn Off the Lights